apache-spark-on-k8s/spark-integration/README.md

 Note that currently the integration tests only run with Java 8.

 Running the integration tests requires a Spark distribution tarball.
-It also needs a local path to the directory that contains `Dockerimage` files.
+It also needs a local path to the directory that contains `Dockerfile`s.

 Once you prepare the inputs, the integration tests can be executed with Maven or your IDE.
 Note that when running tests from an IDE, the `pre-integration-test`